-How Making Fun of Cultural Stereotypes Keep People From Bonding With Their Communities
+How Making Fun of Cultural Stereotypes Keeps People From Bonding With Their Communities

 Turns out, it is a rather common Indian experience.
 Given our obsession with stereotyping people for fun and banter — without sparing a thought about its consequences on the collective psyche — this is unsurprising.
 “We’re all for sharing Santa-Banta jokes.
 And Sindhi jokes.
 And Bong jokes.
 And Mallu jokes.
 And Tam jokes.
 Because if there’s one thing that unites most Indians, it’s the ability to spot the funny in the real.
 Never mind political correctness,” an article in Hindustan Times states.

 It is ironic indeed that people who pride themselves on India’s supposed diversity — at least, on paper — discourage it through jokes steeped in cultural stereotypes that often reflect varying degrees of racism, communalism, and casteism.
-We have normalized stereotype-based jokes to a point where they seem harmless.
+We have, in fact, normalized stereotype-based jokes to a point where they seem harmless.
 But they aren’t.

 While these stereotype-based jokes may not be unique to India, given that we’re among the most ethnically diverse countries in the world, we have a lot to lose.
 These jokes rob many of their cultural identity — by associating them with “guilt and shame,” according to Snehal Singh, a Mumbai-based psychologist.
 This is especially alarming in the context of people who belong to communities whose languages (and along with them the treasure trove of their traditional knowledge) are already endangered.
 At present, 191 languages spoken in India are considered to be at different degrees of vulnerability.
 The kind of homogeneity these stereotypes encourage, amplifies the existing threat.